curityio/kubernetes-logaggregation-elasticsearch/README.md

 ## Prerequisites

-Start with base deployments such as the following examples:
+Start with base deployments such as the following examples.

 - The [Curity Identity Server](https://github.com/curityio/kubernetes-training?tab=readme-ov-file#3---curity-identity-server-example) example deployment from the Kubernetes Training repository.
 - The [Curity Token Handler](https://github.com/curityio/kubernetes-training?tab=readme-ov-file#4---curity-token-handler-example) example deployment from the Kubernetes Training repository.